willhaslett/covid-19-growth/README.md

 ```

 ## CSV and JSON
-`dump_csv_and_json.py`
+`dump_csv_and_json.py` gets executed when you run `lib/update.py`.
-Creates CSV and JSON files for the five Pandas dataframes.
+It creates CSV and JSON files for the five Pandas dataframes and puts them in `output/csv` and `output/json`.
 Data are synchronized with the upstream repos at runtime.

 - **CSV:**
   Comma-delimited files for each dataframe.
 The formats mirror the dataframes as described above.